 At the heart of all of New Mountain's strategies is the concept of "defensive growth".
 New Mountain defines "defensive growth" industries as those that can thrive in both robust and uncertain macro-economic environments.
 As such, New Mountain pursues investment themes in sectors that exhibit the following characteristics: (i) acyclicality (ii) niche market dominance, (iii) high barriers to entry, (iv) stable revenue / high degree of customer retention, (v) flexible cost base, and (vi) strong cash flow / high return on assets.
 Such sectors include sub-segments of business and financial services, enterprise software, infrastructure services, specialty materials, and healthcare technology.
 New Mountain seeks to avoid industries that are more cyclical, volatile, or secularly challenged.
-In practice, New Mountain recognizes that industry landscapes are constantly evolving, requiring the Firm to continue to seek out new niches within its power alleys, maintaining flexible specialization.
+New Mountain considers a secularly challenged industry to be an industry that faces systemic headwinds that adversely affect the entire industry (e.g., if aspects of the industry are becoming obsolete).
+In practice, New Mountain recognizes that industry landscapes are constantly evolving, requiring the Firm to continue to seek out new niches within its "power alleys," maintaining flexible specialization.
+"Power alleys" mean areas in which New Mountain has developed strong research and operational advantages.